NemoAndrea/SpotiStation/docs/assembly.md

 ![display step 2](../media/assembly/display_step_2.JPG)

-Cut the `display diffuser` panel to the correct size (e.g. with a lasercutter or knife) and place it in the corresponding groove in the `display-arm`.
+Cut the `display diffuser` panel (e.g. with a lasercutter or knife) to the correct size (**161 x 168mm**)  and place it in the corresponding groove in the `display-arm`.
+In the image below the panel is 168mm wide, and 161mm tall. ⚠️ **Make sure the matte side of the acrylic panel faces outward (towards the user).**

 ![display step 3 - diffuser](../media/assembly/display_step_3.JPG)